Items filtered by date: June 2024

 Morton’s neuroma is a painful condition that affects the ball of the foot, typically between the third and fourth toes.
 It involves the thickening of tissue around one of the nerves leading to the toes, often caused by irritation or compression.
 Symptoms include a sharp, burning pain in the ball of the foot, tingling or numbness in the toes, and the sensation of having a pebble in your shoe.
 A podiatrist diagnoses Morton's neuroma through a physical examination, assessing the affected area for tenderness and swelling.
 Imaging tests such as X-rays, ultrasound, or MRI scans may be used to rule out other conditions.
 The duration of symptoms can vary, with some people experiencing intermittent pain while others may have chronic discomfort.
 Prevention includes wearing well-fitting shoes with a wide toe box and avoiding high heels.
 Treatment options range from conservative approaches like rest and orthotics to corticosteroid injections and, in severe cases, surgery.
 For persistent pain and personalized treatment, it is suggested that you schedule an appointment with a podiatrist.

 Morton’s neuroma is a very uncomfortable condition to live with.
 If you think you have Morton’s neuroma, contact one of our podiatrists of Mercer Ocean Podiatry.
-Our doctors will attend to all of your foot care needs and answer any of your related questions.
+Our doctor will attend to all of your foot care needs and answer any of your related questions.

 Morton’s Neuroma